Optimization for Microsoft Teams

 - Microsoft .NET Framework minimum requirement is version 4.6.2.
 Citrix Workspace app automatically downloads and installs .NET Framework if it is not present in the system.

-For more information, see Audio optimization for Microsoft Teams -experimental in What’s new in 2004.
+For more information, see Optimization for Microsoft Teams in What’s new in 2006.

 Enable optimization of Microsoft Teams